 – Numerous categories that mean the same thing.
 For example, N/A and Not Applicable, which obviously have the same meaning.

 Once you have fixed the structural errors, it should be easy to decipher your database and find data entries should you need to.
 Consistency is very important, to ensure that all entries are formatted identically at this stage.

 Once we’ve done all of the above, it’s time to assess our efforts and ensure all of the following is correct:

 – The data makes sense

 – The data is all formatted identically

-It’s important to assess your efforts at the end of data cleaning to make sure your efforts have the result that you’re wanting.
+It’s important to assess your efforts at the end of database cleaning to make sure your efforts have the result that you’re wanting.
 And that’s the 4 steps, put simply.
 Data cleaning is a long, intensive process that can be very complicated, but we’re here to help you clean your data.
 Please contact us today if you would like to find out more about our data cleaning services.